roboticslab-fr/rplidar-turtlebot2/README.md

-#RP-LiDAR on TurtleBot2 HowTo - v2.0 !
-Update to ROS HYDRO !
+#RP-LiDAR on TurtleBot2 with ROS HYDRO

 ##Notes
 We performed some updates on our Workstations and TurtleBot2 Netbooks.